 Letter sent to parents/carers on 3rd June 2020 click here

-All Primary schools in Romero and Cardinal Wiseman will be open for the agreed ‘Bubble’ and key worker children only.
+All Primary schools in Romero and Cardinal Wiseman are now closed for the summer holiday.

-We will update this site accordingly with future opening plans.
+We will update this site accordingly with September opening plans.

 Thank you for your patience and we wish you and your families a wonderful summer!